BUZZARDGTA/IS.Bookmarks/README.md

 ```
 - Make "Tutorial.html" text fit better all together, cuz rn it's ugly.
 - Add status of the script if it's working or not visible on the extension's icon. https://developer.mozilla.org/en-US/docs/Web/API/Badging_API
-- When Firefox 'startup', only reload the bookmark folder if SHA from db changes, by looking up inside the beowser.storage
 - Add automatic update of bookmark folder on:
   * Sheduled every hour, if SHA change from GitHub "IS.bookmarks/extra/IS.bookmarks.json" updates
 - Add Chrome, Opera, Edge browsers support.